-Supposedly that’s why people invented money – it was a lot easier to just take money instead of trading.
+Supposedly, that’s why people invented money – it was a lot easier to take money instead of trading.

 The Myth of Barter Economies

-It was the philosopher Adam Smith who claimed that barter economies were what people used before money was invented.
+The philosopher Adam Smith claimed that barter economies were what people used before money was invented.

 In reality, barter economies emerged from money economies.
 For example, when someone didn’t have money, they would use barter instead.
-The bartered items would probably end up getting sold for money.
+The bartered items would probably end up getting sold for cash.
 (6)

-While it is still a good idea to stockpile barter items in case of economic collapse, you don’t want to rely on this.
+While stockpiling barter items in case of economic collapse is still a good idea, you don’t want to rely on this.
 Black markets are dangerous.
-And, since black markets rely on money-based economies, they are even more dangerous in a global economic collapse.
+And, since black markets rely on money-based economies, they are even more hazardous in a global economic collapse.

 If they didn’t barter, then what did people use before money?
 It’s called the gift economy.